Nick Auterac

-Nick Auterac (born 12 November 1992 in Westminster, England) is an English professional rugby union player.
-He plays at prop for Edinburgh Rugby.
+Nick Auterac (born 12 November 1992 in Westminster, England) is an English rugby union player who last played for Edinburgh Rugby in the United Rugby Championship.

+Career

 Auterac is a Saracens academy graduate.
 His lack of first team appearances at Saracens between 2011 and 2014 contributed to a 2014 move to Bath.
 He was a regular starter in Bath's successful 2014–15 English Premiership season.
 Bath reaching the league playoff final before being defeated by Auterac's former side Saracens.
 On 14 November 2018 it was revealed that Auterac had agreed terms with Harlequins.
 Auterac went on to make his Quins debut against former club, Bath, in late October 2018.
 Playing in the Premiership Rugby Cup.

 On 21 January 2020, Auterac signs for Premiership rivals Northampton Saints from the 2020–21 season.

 International career

-In June 2021 Auterac was called up to the Scotland squad for the Summer internationals.
+In June 2021, Auterac was called up to the Scotland squad for the Summer internationals.